Hunting: United States

-Ranches

-Animals such as blackbuck, nilgai, axis deer, fallow deer, zebras, barasingha, gazelle and many other exotic game species can now be found on game farm and ranches in Texas, where they were introduced for sport hunting.
-These hunters can be found paying in excess of $10,000 dollars to take trophy animals on these controlled ranches.
+Animals such as blackbuck, nilgai, axis deer, fallow deer, zebras, barasingha, gazelle and many other exotic game species can now be found on game farms and ranches in Texas, where they were introduced for sport hunting.
+These hunters can be found paying in excess of $10,000 to take trophy animals on these controlled ranches.

 Russia

 The Russian imperial hunts evolved from hunting traditions of early Russian rulers—Grand Princes and Tsars—under the influence of hunting customs of European royal courts.
 The imperial hunts were organised mainly in Peterhof, Tsarskoye Selo, and Gatchina.